✦ Scandinavian-inspired design, curated for modern living

 Are These Units Energy-Efficient for Daily Use?

 Yes, you can use them daily if you choose an efficient model and match it to your room size.
-You’ll save energy by sealing leaks, setting moderate temperatures, and cleaning filters regularly.
+You’ll save energy by sealing leaks, setting moderate temperatures, cleaning filters, and choosing personal cooling only when you do not need to cool the full room.

 Conclusion